briansemrau/MIDI-LLM-tokenizer/README.md

 4. sample LLM
 5. [convert text into midi](#str_to_midipy)

-For converting jsonl files to binidx format for training, see https://github.com/Abel2076/json2binidx_tool
+For converting jsonl files to binidx format for training, see https://github.com/Abel2076/json2binidx_tool or https://github.com/EleutherAI/gpt-neox

 # Vocabulary